d3ledger/notary/btc-deposit/README.md

 * `btc-deposit.bitcoin.hosts` - a list of Bitcoin full node hosts.
 Hosts are separated by a comma(`,`) symbol.
 These hosts are used as a source of Bitcoin blockchain.

 * `btc-deposit.notaryCredential` - credentials of the Notary account.
 This account is used to create 'increase balance'  transactions in Iroha.
-Must be multisignature.
+Must be a  multisignature one.

 ### How to deploy